frankcarmody/OpenCV-Face-Recognition/README.md

 6. Download and unzip this respository https://github.com/frankcarmody/piFace
 7. Move unzipped respository folder to Raspberry Pi Desktop
 8. Open 'util' folder inside unzipped repository, right click on 'rpi_opencv_install.sh', click 'properties' and set permission to execute for anyone.
-9. Right-Click on unzipped folder on desktop, open folder, right click on "util" folder and select "Open in terminal" from context menu.
+9. Click on unzipped folder on desktop, open folder, right click on "util" folder and select "Open in terminal" from context menu.
-10. Execute install script for in installing OpenCV.
+10. Execute install script for in installing OpenCV from terminal in util in '/home/pi/Desktop/piFace-master' folder
 ```
 ./rpi_opencv_install.sh
 ```